marijnh/Eloquent-JavaScript/04_data.md

 The first index of an array is zero, not one.
 So the first element is retrieved with `listOfNumbers[0]`.
-Zero-based counting has a long tradition in technology, and in certain ways makes a lot of sense, but it takes some getting used to.
+Zero-based counting has a long tradition in technology and in certain ways makes a lot of sense, but it takes some getting used to.
 Think of the index as the amount of items to skip, counting from the start of the array.